 However, there are numerous occasions to convert your data one way or the other.
 For instance, PCL to PDF is a significant conversion.

 RPM features several dozen transforms, which can be useful for a variety of processing tasks.
-Most of the "how-to" articles use transforms.
+In addition, most of the "how-to" articles use transforms.

 When you configure a queue with multiple transforms, RPM processes those transforms in order.
 The first transform receives the print job data for this job.
 RPM, in turn, runs each transform using the results of the previous transform.